sage-code/maj/README.md

 ## Words

-Words are inspired from 7 different languages.
+Maj is a compilation from 7 different languages.

 * **More:** Spanish, Italian,
 * **Less:** Latin, Romanian,